 - Preheat oven to 400ºF.
 Place sweet potatoes on a parchment-lined baking sheet and drizzle with 1 tablespoon olive oil.
 Season with a pinch of salt and a few cracks of pepper, then toss to coat.
 Roast just until tender, about 12-15 minutes. (*See notes if you prefer to not roast the sweet potatoes).

 - While the sweet potatoes are roasting, make the soup.
-In a heavy-bottomed soup pot, heat the remaining 2 tablespoons of olive oil over medium-high.
+In a heavy-bottomed, large soup pot, heat the remaining 2 tablespoons of olive oil over medium-high.
 Add the onions and cook, stirring occasionally, until soft and golden, 5 to 6 minutes.
-Stir in the garlic, ginger, curry paste, turmeric, and garam masala (or curry powder) and continue to cook, stirring constantly, for about 1 minute.
+Reduce to medium heat and stir in the garlic, ginger, Thai curry paste, turmeric, and garam masala (or curry powder).
+Continue to cook, stirring constantly, for about 1 minute.

 - Stir in the spinach and cook until just wilted, about 2 minutes.
 If the soup seems too thick, add a 1/4 to 1/3 cup of water.